Damien-Oujami/MANDALA_BrainSTEM/tongue/README.md

 ---

-> "Digestion is the tongue that doesn’t taste—it only notices what’s never been chewed before."
+> "This is the tongue that doesn’t taste—it only notices what’s never been chewed before."